AmalSunny992/Jenkins-Hands-On-2/README.md

 ### Configure a Jenkins pipeline (Jenkinsfile) to:
-- Build the weatherapp Java application.
+- Build the weatherapp Java application using Maven.
 - Execute tests and generate reports.
 - Package the application into a .war file.
 - Deploy Nexus Server on EC2 Instance